zama-ai/concrete-ml/use_case_examples/deployment/breast_cancer_builtin/README.md

 # Deployment

-In this folder we show how to deploy a simple Concrete-ML model that does breast cancer classification, either through Docker or Amazon Web Services.
+In this folder we show how to deploy a simple Concrete ML model that does breast cancer classification, either through Docker or Amazon Web Services.

 ## Get started